NickvanDyke/opencode.nvim/README.md

 | `messages_first`          | Jump to the first message in the session                 |
 | `messages_last`           | Jump to the last message in the session                  |

+> Supports *all* commands — these are just the most useful ones

 ### 💻 Toggle — `require("opencode").toggle()`

 Toggle an embedded `opencode` terminal (requires [`snacks.nvim`](https://github.com/folke/snacks.nvim)).

-`opencode.nvim` connects to *any* `opencode` inside Neovim's CWD, but provides this for convenience.
+`opencode.nvim` connects to *any* `opencode` inside Neovim's CWD, but provides this for quickstart.

 To use your own method (terminal app or plugin, multiplexer, etc.), launch `opencode` with it and optionally override `vim.g.opencode_opts.on_opencode_not_found` and `vim.g.opencode_opts.on_submit` for convenience, then use `opencode.nvim` normally.